aws/aws-cdk-rfcs/text/0219-ecs-service-extensions.md

 - `addHooks()` - This hook is called after all the extensions are added to a `ServiceDescription`, but before any of the other extension hooks have been run.
 It gives each extension a chance to do some inspection of the overall `ServiceDescription` and see what other extensions have been added.
-Some extension may want to register hooks on the other extension to modify them.
+Some extensions may want to register hooks on the other extensions to modify them.
 For example the Firelens extension wants to be able to modify the settings of the application container to route logs through Firelens.
 - `modifyTaskDefinitionProps()` - This is hook is passed the proposed `ecs.TaskDefinitionProps` for a TaskDefinition that is about to be created.
 This allows the extension to make